 Make the most of your stay at The Ice House on the banks of one of our most prolific waters and cast a line in North Mayo.
-Fishing breaks in Ireland doesn’t get much better than this.
+Fishing breaks in Ireland don’t get much better than this.
 The River Moy is one of our most prolific waters.
-With top class fly water and both great spinning and worming, River Moy fishing offers something whatever your taste and budget.
+With top-class fly water and both great spinning and worming, River Moy fishing offers something whatever your taste and budget.

-Enjoy the Ballina Salmon Festival, 13th – 17th July, when the River Moy and Ballina comes to life as people come from near and far for fishing, fun and frolics.
+Enjoy the Ballina Salmon Festival, when the River Moy and Ballina come to life as people come from near and far for fishing, fun and frolics.
 Up for a challenge, take part in the Salmon Festival Casting Day.